Story

 I began working at 14.
 I got paid to go to school and learn job skills.
 It was great.
 I loved working then, and still do.

 My high school was an experimental school.
 We were able to choose which classes to attend and when, and choose when to turn in our work (to a point).
 It was empowering, except we abused the freedom.
-In my case, I studied little and instead founded 3 organizations, experimented with microbusinesses, worked, and did competitions.
+In my case, I studied little and instead founded three organizations, experimented with microbusinesses, worked, and did competitions.

 At 16 I lost my mother, an absolutely remarkable woman who deserved a much better life.
 Since then I’ve dedicated myself as a change agent.
 Much of my work is done in her honor.